 Buyer Engagement Highlights

-The Buyer Engagement Highlights panel provides an overview of the Buyer Intent data for your ideal customer profile (ICP), including the competitors your product is most commonly compared to, traffic to your G2 product profile, and general information about your product’s G2 categories.
+The Buyer Engagement Highlights panel provides an overview of the Buyer Intent data for your ideal customer profile (ICP), including the competitors your product is most commonly compared to, the Buying Stage and Activity Level distribution for your buyers, and supplemental traffic data for your product's G2 profile and categories.

 If your product also receives G2 Stack data, information about the most commonly used products in the tech stacks of your buyers is also included.